Skip to content

 Creating a store

-To create a store, you need to pass an object to the createStore(…) function with the following properties:
+To create a store, pass a configuration object to the createStore(…) function with:

 1. The initial context